tonethar/IGME-330-Master/notes/HW-wc-2.md

-# HW - Web Components-2 - more lifecycle method
+# HW - Web Components-2 - another lifecycle method

 ## Overview
 - This time we will add the `attributeChangedCallback()` lifecycle method to our `<igm-footer>`